dellaert/19F-4476/proj2.md

 * 9/27/2019 final submission:
   1. `<your_gt_username>.zip` containing:
     * `proj2_code/` - directory containing all your code for this assignment
-    * `feature_widths.txt` - .txt file containing the best cutoff frequency values you found for each pair of images in `data/`.
     * `additional_data/` - (optional) if you use any data other than the images we provide you, please include them here
     * `README.txt` - (optional) if you implement any new functions other than the ones we define in the skeleton code (e.g. any extra credit implementations), please describe what you did and how we can run the code.
 We will not award any extra credit if we can't run your code and verify the results.
   2. `<your_gt_username>_proj2.pdf` - your report